tbedford/Website-Test/source/why-i-still-use-emacs.md

 the command line to find previously entered shell commands.
 This alone will save you lots of time (and typing).
-I should also mention you can actually run a terminal in an Emacs buffer too - quite handy as you can compile and run code without having to leave the magificence of Emacs.
+I should also mention you can actually run a terminal in an Emacs buffer too - quite handy as you can compile and run code without having to leave the magnificence of Emacs.

 ## It's really, really fast